cjsteigerwald/Print-Queue-Simulation/README.md

 <strong><b>Solution</strong></b><br><br>
 <OL>
-<LI>PrintQueueSimulationGUI-- the simulation driver class.
+<LI><a href="https://github.com/cjsteigerwald/Print-Queue-Simulation/blob/master/src/print/PrinterGUI.java">PrintQueueSimulationGUI</a>-- the simulation driver class.
 A GUI based
 JFrame that allows the user to set/select number of servers (printers), set/select mean interarrival time, and set/select mean duration of each job.
-<LI>Clinet-- Each print job has an instance of this class.
+<LI><a href="https://github.com/cjsteigerwald/Print-Queue-Simulation/blob/master/src/print/Client.java">Client</a>-- Each print job has an instance of this class.
 It contains
 a random number generator randomJobSize that generates the exponentially distributed job sizes with a mean of 100 pages.
 It is declared static because only one instance is needed to produce all the job sizes.
 Similarly,